gierens/rft/specification/draft-rft.md

 # Connection

 The protocol is connection-based.
-Connections are identified a singular connection ID unique on both sides.
+Connections are identified a singular connection ID (CID) unique on both sides.

 ## Establishment